Sergey Maduev: Escape and new crimes

 In 1988, Maduev was transferred to an open prison, from which he immediately fled and was put on a wanted list.
 At first, a wave of impudent thefts and robberies swept across the USSR - Maduev's tracks covered the areas of Siberia, the Moscow Oblast and Grozny.
 The Grozny robbery victim said that Maduev had prevented his accomplice from raping the man's daughter.
-In another instance, one of Maduev's victims suddenly felt ill, after which Maduev went to a pharmacy in a neighboring house and called an ambulance for the person he had just robbed.
+In another instance, one of Maduev's victims suddenly felt ill, after which Maduev went to a pharmacy in a neighbouring house and called an ambulance for the person he had just robbed.
 Thanks to this, the victim's life was saved.

 Soon, however, Maduev began killing his victims.
 The first was a triple murder in Rostov Oblast, committed along with accomplice Roman Chernyshev.
 The victims were the Shalumov spouses, who tried to make noise during the robbery.
 In order to cover their tracks, the two criminals set fire to the house, burning alive the couple's 1-year-old son in the process.
 A bullet extracted from one of the corpses was found to be fired from a ČZ vz.
 27, a rare firearm in the Soviet Union.
 A white Volga was also seen at the crime scene, and when the car was found later on, another bullet, fired from the same pistol, was also located.
 The owner of the car explained that he had given it to his brother-in-law, Sergey Maduev.
 After this, Maduev was again put on the Interunion Wanted List.

-On June 6, 1989, Maduev and Chernyshev committed a double murder with the aim of robbery in the Astrakhan Oblast.
+On 6 June 1989, Maduev and Chernyshev committed a double murder with the aim of robbery in the Astrakhan Oblast.
 After this, Maduev travelled around the country: in the Uzbek SSR, he stole 200,000 roubles from some thieves in law's obtshak, flying under the criminals' radar.
-Then, Maduev robbed a Georgian thief in law, whose clan later declared war on him.
+Then, Maduev robbed a Georgian thief-in-law, whose clan later declared war on him.
 In the same year, he committed a number of robberies in Leningrad, one of which ended with a severe wound to the victim.
 She died in February 1990, when Maduev had already been arrested.
 Soon after that, Maduev shot and killed a doorman in a Leningrad cafe, in front of tens of people.
 After that, he turned around and asked: "Maybe someone else wants to?".

 In January 1990, Maduev and Chernyshev arrived in Tashkent, planning to commit a robbery on the next day.
 The brigands were strongly resisted, however, and Chernyshev was wounded.
 Instead of helping his companion, Maduev killed him and the homeowner with a pistol.
 The day after, Maduev was detained and handcuffed by a policeman at the Tashkent railway station.
 Suddenly, the hardened criminal took out a grenade from his inner pocket, demanding to be released.
 After much persuasion, he agreed to be sent to the police station, where, on his orders, the officer burned Maduev's notebook.
 The police officers then disarmed him and took the grenade, only to discover that it was a dummy.